 A revolving loan fund operated by ABSCAN makes it possible for residents to build and own their own houses, and to rent, buy or sell them.
 There have been over 400 participants in this program in the last 10 years, and the annual loss rate has never exceeded 2%.
 There are good jobs available for carpenters, plumbers and electricians, and the community has established a school to train young men and women to fill them.
 McConnell is currently involved in a partnership with ABSCAN and the federal ministry of Indigenous and Northern Affairs Canada (INAC) to disseminate the Wendake model to four communities across Quebec.

 During the pilot expansion phase, the capital provided by government and the Foundation consisted of a grant for community readiness as well as an investment into a fund to make loans for housing.
 The investment was structured in such a way that it enabled ABSCAN to secure a larger sum of capital with a commercial financial institution.
 Having established a track record and market readiness, we hope that scaling out this model and building the 80,000 units needed across Canada can happen through increasing the number of actors involved—from government, to other impact investors, and representatives and of mainstream capital markets.

-In this first white paper, “Beyond Impact Investing, Towards Solutions Finance” you can learn more about our evolving practice.
+In this first paper, “Beyond Impact Investing, Towards Solutions Finance” you can learn more about our evolving practice.
 We welcome your questions or comments.
 We think Solutions Finance holds promise for addressing deeply entrenched social and environmental problems, and hope through this series to provoke lively conversations and useful learning here and abroad.